 And are those talented people the same folks who were promoted to the management roles?
-Unfortunately, no.
+Unfortunately, probably not.

-But surely your boss was hired into his role because he is one of those 1 in 10!
+But surely your boss was hired into their role because they are one of those 1 in 10!

 Here’s what the research says are the talents of great managers:

 - They motivate every single employee to take action and engage them with a compelling mission and vision.

 - They have the assertiveness to drive outcomes and the ability to overcome adversity and resistance.